 "The evolution of writing proceeded from there.
 A hundred years later reed styluses were being used to mimic the clay token marks.
 Over the centuries, scribes supplemented or replaced token-derived symbols with pictographs for the objects.
 The pictographs attempted to depict the object visually.
 Both kinds of symbols became stylized as wedges, or “cuneiform”, optimized for the reed stylus.
 Still later, words represented by neither pictographs nor token-derived symbols come to be represented by a rebus."

-- And that's all she wrote!
-Well, not quite, but it is one of the more believable stories about the development of the written word and takes us into the very heart of what it is we're really innovating on in KERNEL.
+And that's all she wrote!
+Well, not quite, but it is one of the more believable stories about the development of the written word and takes us deeper into the heart of Kernel's efforts.

 Sealing the Deal¶